Legendary authors on the lineup at Stroud Book Festival 2025

 By Zoe Gater | Published

-Promising to be ‘a celebration of stories, ideas and community for readers of all ages’, Stroud Book Festival returns to the town this November 2022.
+Promising to be a celebration of stories, ideas and community for readers of all ages, Stroud Book Festival returns to the town this November 2025 — celebrating 10 years!

-Taking place from Wednesday 2 to Sunday 6 November 2022, its diverse programme of events hopes to challenge, inform and alter perspectives, as well as comfort and entertain audiences of all ages.
+Taking place from Wednesday 5 to Sunday 9 November 2025, its diverse programme of events hopes to challenge, inform and alter perspectives, as well as comfort and entertain audiences of all ages — spanning genres from fiction to history, politics, travel, nature and the environment.

 Event